-7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com
+7407 La Jolla Boulevard La Jolla, CA 92037

+www.raremaps.com

 (858) 551-8500 blr@raremaps.com

 Tabu.
-Nova Orbis / Diefert Situs Orbis Hydrographorum ab eo quem Ptolomeus Posuit (The Modern World)
+Nova Orbis / Diefert Situs Orbis Hydrographorum ab eo quem Ptolomeus Posuit (The Modern World -- Manuscript Additions)

-Stock#: 30590

-Map Maker: Fries
+- Stock#:36788Map Maker:Fries

-Date:1522 (1535)Place:StrassbourgColor:Hand ColoredCondition:VG+Size:18 x 12 inches
+- Date:1522 (1541)Place:StrassbourgColor:UncoloredCondition:VG+Size:18 x 12 inches

 Price: SOLD

-Description: Rare early edition of Laurent Fries edition of Martin Waldseemuller's "Admiral's Map" of the World, from the 1535 edition of Claudii Ptolemaei Alexandrini Geographicae ...., first published in Strassburg in 1522, one of the earliest obtainable maps of the world available to private collectors.
-Fries map is one of 3 world maps to appear in both his and Waldseemuller's atlases.
+Description: Striking example of Laurent Fries' edition of Martin Waldseemuller's "Admiral's Map" of the World, from the 1541 edition of Claudii Ptolemaei Alexandrini Geographicae ...., first published in Strassburg in 1522, one of the earliest obtainable maps of the world available to private collectors.
+The present example of the map includes annotations in a 16th Century hand below Mallaqua (Malacca) and around the Black Sea.
+Fries' map is one of 3 world maps to appear in both his and Waldseemuller's atlases.
 The map is an amalgam of Ptolemeic and modern sources, with the British Isles, India, Sri Lanka and Madagascar all depicted in a particularly modern fashion.
-Shriley surmised the Waldseemuller completed the work for this map in about 1505 or 1506 (although not issued until 1513), giving viewers a rare depiction of America as known prior event to Waldseemuller's landmark map of the World, which first named America.
+Shirley surmised that Waldseemuller completed the work for this map in about 1505 or 1506 (although not issued until 1513), giving viewers a rare depiction of America as known prior event to Waldseemuller's landmark map of the World, which first named America.
 In the introductory text, Shirley notes "an ambiguous passage referring to the "Charta autem Marina" (ie. a Mariner's Chart) derived from observations made by the "Admiral" or Christopher Columbus.
-In Fries edition of the map, he adds 5 depictions of kings, representing the kings of Russia, Egypt, Ethiopia, Taprobana and Mursuli.
+In Fries' edition of the map, he adds 5 depictions of kings, representing the kings of Russia, Egypt, Ethiopia, Taprobana and Mursuli.
 There is also an elephant just off the coast of Greenland.
 Lorenz (Laurent) Fries was born in Alsace in about 1490.
 He studied medicine, apparently spending time at the universities of Pavia, Piacenza, Montpellier and Vienna.
 After completing his education, Fries worked as a physician in several places, before settling in Strassburg, in about 1519.
-While n Strassburg, Fries met the Strasbourg printer and publisher Johann Grüninger, an associate of the St. Die group of scholars formed by, among others, Walter Lud, Martin Ringmann and Martin Waldseemuller.
-From 1520 to 1525, Fries worked with Gruninger as a cartographic editor, exploiting the corpus of
+While in Strassburg, Fries met the Strasburg printer and publisher Johann Grüninger, an associate of the St. Die group of scholars formed by, among others, Walter Lud, Martin Ringmann and Martin Waldseemuller.